MicrosoftTranslator/DocumentTranslator-Legacy/README.md

 - Enter account credentials
 - Define a Hub-customized system to use (optional)
 - Select the files to translate
 - Choose from and to langauges.
-From is optional, in that case the system auto-detects the langauge.
+From is optional, in that case the system auto-detects the language.
 - Document Translator creates translated files in the same folder as the original, with a name like originalname.language.docx

 ## Usage